 The Atmospheric Advantage: Using Forensic Meteorology to Strengthen Your Legal Strategy

-According to Concentra data, weather conditions significantly impact road safety.
-Wet pavement and rainfall alone caused approximately 1.4 million crashes, 537,000 injuries, and 6,523 deaths annually between 2007 and 2016.
+According to a Concentra summary of U.S. DOT data, weather conditions significantly impact road safety.
+Their review reports that wet pavement and rainfall are associated with roughly 1.4 million crashes, 537,000 injuries, and about 6,500 deaths per year over the 2007–2016 period.
 The Federal Highway Administration consistently identifies weather as a significant factor in accident causation.

 What Is Forensic Meteorology?

-Dr. John Scala, Certified Consulting Meteorologist and former Chair of the American Meteorological Society’s Board of Certified Consulting Meteorologists, explains: “Forensic meteorology leverages multiple data sources to reconstruct past weather conditions with remarkable precision.
+Dr. John Scala, Certified Consulting Meteorologist and forensic meteorology expert, explains: “Forensic meteorology leverages multiple data sources to reconstruct past weather conditions with remarkable precision.
 Our work helps establish the environmental context that may have contributed to an accident.”

 These weather detectives rely on: